-- where the student has failed a maximum of 60 credits, or has failed a maximum of 90 credits but the a) Board determines he/she can only be required to undertake compulsory reassessment in a maximum of 60 credits, he/she must undertake the necessary reassessment.
+- a) where the student has failed a maximum of 60 credits, or has failed a maximum of 90 credits but the Board determines he/she can only be required to undertake compulsory reassessment in a maximum of 60 credits, he/she must undertake the necessary reassessment.
 The module aggregate mark will be capped at 40%.
-[NB where failure has occurred on a period of study abroad, resits / reassessment and / or a repeat stage / term may not be available.] - where the student has failed more than 60 credits and the Board determines that the student must b) undertake compulsory reassessment in more than 60 credits, and the student has a Stage mark greater than 20%, he/she must repeat the Stage of study on a full-time basis for uncapped marks.
-[NB where failure has occurred on a period of study abroad, resits / reassessment and / or a repeat stage / term may not be available.] - c) where the Stage mark is below 20%, he/she must withdraw from the University. - d) if 240 credits (including a minimum of 120 at level 5 or above) have been attempted, and 225 have been passed, the student will be considered for the award of a Diploma of Higher Education. - 3.2.5 When the Board meets after re-sits/resubmissions are completed, the Board will consider the following options (Boards cannot offer more than three opportunities to undertake the assessment for a module, and no more than one opportunity to take exams without attendance).
+[NB where failure has occurred on a period of study abroad, resits / reassessment and / or a repeat stage / term may not be available.] - b) where the student has failed more than 60 credits and the Board determines that the student must undertake compulsory reassessment in more than 60 credits, and the student has a Stage mark greater than 20%, he/she must repeat the Stage of study on a full-time basis for uncapped marks.
+[NB where failure has occurred on a period of study abroad, resits / reassessment and / or a repeat stage / term may not be available.] - c) where the Stage mark is below 20%, he/she must withdraw from the University. - d) if 240 credits (including a minimum of 120 at level 5 or above) have been attempted, and 225 have been passed, the student will be considered for the award of a Foundation Degree which can be awarded at the level of Pass, Merit or Distinction in accordance with the Foundation Degree Rules of Assessment.. - 3.2.5 When the Board meets after re-sits/resubmissions are completed, the Board will consider the following options (Boards cannot offer more than three opportunities to undertake the assessment for a module, and no more than one opportunity to take exams without attendance).
 Where appropriate the Board will offer more than one option to the student2: - a) to repeat the Stage of study full-time for uncapped module marks.